celestiaorg/celestia-app/docs/architecture/adr013-non-interactive-default-rules-for-zero-padding.md

 The Proof size is bounded by the number of subtree roots in the blob inclusion proof.
 If the new bound is the `MaxSquareSize` then the worst case for the number of subtree roots in a blob inclusion proof will be `MaxSquareSize`.

 If Light-Nodes can process this proof size without a problem then we can use this bound.
-If not we can use a smaller bound.
+If not, we can use a smaller bound.
 The smaller the bound the more padding we will have.

 In addition, we could use PFB inclusion proofs (ADR 11) to reduce the proof size of the blob inclusion proof for Light-Nodes.
 This would make this change not noticeable to them as they are blob size independent until we need a fraud-proof for a malicious PFB inclusion.